FantasyGold/FantasyGold-Core/doc/fantasygold-core/TOR-Support-In-FantasyGold.md

 ```

 The directory can be different of course, but (both) port numbers should be equal to
-your fantasygoldd's P2P listen port (57810 by default).
+your fantasygoldd's P2P listen port (57814 by default).

 ```
--externalip=X   You can tell FantasyGold about its publicly reachable address using
+-externalip=X   You can tell fantasygold about its publicly reachable address using
                 this option, and this can be a .onion address.
 Given the above configuration, you can find your onion address in /var/lib/tor/fantasygold-service/hostname.
 Onion addresses are given